valtimo-platform/valtimo-documentation/extending-valtimo/server-sent-events.md

 ![Established connection](img/established-connection.png)

-If the subscription id is used to establish a connection all the events that were fired while disconnected will be received so there is no information loss on disconnect.
+If the subscription ID is used to establish a connection, all the events that were fired while disconnected will be received so there is no information loss on disconnect.

 ### Valtimo provided events